 Evaporator coils tend to build up dirt and debris over time, which may eventually cause the system to freeze up or corrode.
 Coils should be cleaned regularly to ensure that they stay in excellent condition and free of leaks.
 Cleaning your AC’s evaporator coils is a task that you can try tackling yourself or if you feel more comfortable contact an experienced air conditioning company near you to help you.
 Here at Day and Night, we offer full AC maintenance services including cleaning the AC coils inside your house.

 Air conditioning systems play an important role in keeping your home cool in the hot summer months.
 The first thing you need to do when cleaning your evaporator coils is to gather the proper tools for the job.
 If you make a habit of cleaning your coils often, you may only need a soft bristle brush, a rag, or some compressed air.
 However, if you have not cleaned your coils often, you will need some solvent and a soft bristle brush to get the job done.
 You will also need a screwdriver or ratchet to gain access to the coils.

 Once you have the tools you will need, cut the power to your system before you start cleaning.
 You can do this either by flipping the breaker in your breaker panel or by finding the power switch located near the air handler.
 It usually looks like a light switch inside of a grey box, located in the attic.

-Next, you need to find the coils themselves.
+Next, you need to find the AC evaporator coils themselves.
 The coils are located on top of the air handler inside your house.
 Usually, this is located in an attic or closet.
 The top of the system will have an access panel held in place by a couple of screws and may have tape covering the edges to keep the area sealed off properly.

-Once you get most of the loose dirt removed, you can use an AC cleaning solvent or a mix of water and dish detergent to spray the coils off.
+- Once you get most of the loose dirt removed, you can use an AC cleaning solvent or a mixture of water and dish detergent to spray the coils off.
 You should be able to spray them down, let it sit, and then rinse the coils with water after a few minutes.
 The water will run down into the drip pan below, so you don’t have to worry about cleanup.

-After you have rinsed the coils, give them a few minutes to dry off, and then inspect them for any remaining signs of dirt or debris.
+- After you have rinsed the coils, give them a few minutes to dry off, and then inspect them for any remaining signs of dirt or debris.
 While you’re here, you might want to inspect the drain hole at the bottom that leads to the drip pan.

 Once everything is all clear, you can reinstall the access panel, tighten the screws, and re-seal the box with tape to keep as much dirt out of the coils as possible.

-Turn Your AC Back On
+Turning Your AC Back On